 - Meal plan!
 Without a meal plan you will always spend money that you don’t want to spend.
 I create a meal plan every 2 weeks and rotate out our favorite meals.
 I add in some meals that help clean out the fridge, like pizza, vegetable soup, garlic pasta.
 I often have to shop at several different stores to get everything we need.
 I like to rotate each week, so that I am not over spending.
 For ex: week 1 I will shop at Trader Joes, week 2: Costco, week 3: Target or Walmart week 4: Sprouts or Whole Foods.

 Make sure you always have quick gluten free meals for your busy nights.
 Set yourself up for success!
 If you know that your kids have a game after school and you won’t be home to cook then prep something in the Instant Pot or Crock Pot and have it ready for when you get home.

-Below you will find my gluten free dinners on a budget to help you get started.
+Below you will find my 7 cheap and easy weeknight gluten free dinners that are budget friendly to help you get started.

 My total spent was $88.99 and I did buy many organic options.
 I try to buy organic whenever possible.
 I’m positive if I would not have bought organic I could have shaved this down to $80 or less.

 The cost of this recipe is around $8-$10 depending on where you buy your ingredients.
 This includes a side vegetable.

 We use Banza pasta because it holds up really well, has a good amount of protein and is free of all of our allergens.